vinevg1996/Deriving-exhaustive-test-suites-for-Timed-Finite-State-Machines-with-output-delays/README.md

 random_fsms/fsms/
 ```

-### Case-Studies FSMs and TFSMs
+### The specification FSMs, TFSMs and TIOAs of case studies

-The FSMs and TFSMs used in the case studies are located in:
+The FSMs, TFSMs and TIOAs used in the case studies are located in:

 ```text
 case_studies/ansible/